snrub/big-red-button/README.md

 # Drivers

-I used a non-official Arduino board, so some extra drivers were needed.
+The Pro Micro board isn't natively supported by the Arduino IDE, so you need to install some drivers for it.
 Install these into the `<sketchbook-root>/hardware/` directory

   * 3.3v Pro Micro Board driver